nuneskris/nuneskris.github.io/_portfolio/1-1-1UnifiedData.md

 ## Consolidated Data
 <img width="612" alt="image" src="/images/portfolio/UnifiedData.png">
 Consolidated data typically involves integrating data related to a specific entity or dataset from multiple sources into a single, comprehensive dataset.
 The goal is to aggregate data to provide a unified view for reporting, analysis, or decision-making purposes.
 The aggregation of data is related to a particular entity (e.g., customer, product, financial transaction) is collected from various source systems.
 Example: Collecting customer data from the CRM, sales database, and customer support system.

 A key step towards this goal is standardization of data to ensure consistency in format, definitions, and values.
 Example: Ensuring that customer IDs, names, and contact details follow a uniform format across all sources.

+    Consistency:
+    Ensures that data definitions, formats, and values are standardized across the organization.
+    Reduces data redundancy and discrepancies by aligning data from different sources.

+    Accessibility:
+    Makes data readily available to stakeholders across the organization, ensuring that users have access to the information they need.
+    Implements data governance and access control mechanisms to secure and manage data access.

+    Accuracy:
+    Maintains high data quality by validating, cleansing, and enriching data from various sources.
+    Regularly updates and synchronizes data to reflect the most current information.

+    Contextualization:
+    Provides a holistic view of the data by combining related data points from different sources.
+    Enhances data understanding by providing context and relationships between data elements.

 ### Example Scenario
 * Entity: Customer Data